 On This Day March 4

-1967 – “Ruby Tuesday,” by The Rolling Stones, spends a week as the No. 1 single.
-Brian Jones plays recorder while the double bass is played jointly by bassist Bill Wyman pressing the strings against the fingerboard and Keith Richards bowing the strings.
+1967 – “Ruby Tuesday,” by The Rolling Stones, begins a week as the No. 1 single.
+Brian Jones plays recorder on the track while the double bass is played jointly by bassist Bill Wyman pressing the strings against the fingerboard and Keith Richards bowing the strings.

 1925 – The second inauguration of U.S. President Calvin Coolidge is the first to be nationally broadcast.
 More than 20 radio stations carry the event to an estimated 23 million listeners, including many children whose school auditoriums were specially equipped with speakers.

 1933 – During the height of the Great Depression, an estimated 150,000 spectators gather on the east grounds of the U.S. Capitol as Franklin D. Roosevelt is inaugurated as the 32nd U.S. president.
 FDR tells Americans, “The only thing we have to fear is fear itself.”